CharisisPapacharisis/kestra-dbt-snowflake/README.md

 ## Setting up the environment

 1. **Install Docker and Docker Compose**

 Ensure that both Docker and Docker Compose are installed on your local machine.
 - [Install Docker](https://docs.docker.com/get-docker/)
 - [Install Docker Compose](https://docs.docker.com/compose/install/)

 2. **Install Kestra**

-You can follow the guidelines to install kestra via docker-compose, [here](https://kestra.io/docs/installation/docker-compose), by downloading the docker compose file, and running
+You can follow the guidelines to install kestra via docker-compose, [here](https://kestra.io/docs/installation/docker-compose), by downloading the docker compose file, and running:

 ```bash
 docker-compose up -d
 ```
 I updated/pinned the image versions of the Kestra and PostgreSQL images, to avoid possible compatibility issues in the future (e.g. instead of choosing always the "latest" image of both).

 3. **AWS Access**

 We create an *S3 bucket* (e.g. `charisis-data-lake`), as well as an IAM user (e.g. `kestra-IAM-user`) with credentials (Access Key ID & Secret Access Key), which will be used by Kestra to access S3.
 The IAM user should have permissions to write to the data lake / S3 bucket.
 These permissions can be managed by the Bucket Policy of the S3 bucket.

 Moreover, we create an *IAM Role*, which will be used for creating the Snowflake -> S3 integration.
 This role (e.g. `charisis-snowflake-role`), also needs access to the S3 bucket, so that Snowflake can read from S3.
-We can manage that via the S3 Bucket Policy (or by creating a relevant IAM policy and by assigning that IAM policy to the IAM Role).
+We can manage that via the S3 Bucket Policy (or by creating a relevant IAM Policy and by assigning that IAM Policy to the IAM Role).
 We will also need to adapt the "trust relationships" of the IAM Role, for the Snowflake Storage Integration to take effect, as per the guidelines: Specifically, we need to *"Describe the integration"* in Snowflake, and make use of the `STORAGE_AWS_IAM_USER_ARN` and `STORAGE_AWS_EXTERNAL_ID` that appear, to update the trust relationship of the AWS IAM Role.

-Example of the bucket policy for the S3 bucket:
+Example of the **Bucket Policy** for the S3 bucket:
 ```bash
 {
     "Version": "2012-10-17",